Learn more about the health impacts of mercury

 - According to EPA, the standardssave up to 11,000 lives a year, and they prevent up to 120,000 asthma attacks.

 - Despite massive health and economic benefits, the Mercury and Air Toxics Standards are being attacked – most recently by Trump’s EPA.

 - Clean air is critical for human health.
 Mercury is poisonous.
 We have the ability to get it out of our air.
 There’s no excuse for not doing it.
 We need to support the Mercury and Air Toxics Standards.

 I don’t remember a thing about high school chemistry.
 What is mercury?
 And why should I care about it?

-Mercury is a natural chemical element, highly poisonous to both people and wildlife.
+A: Mercury is a natural chemical element, highly poisonous to both people and wildlife.
 Remember high school science class?
-Mercury’s symbol is Hg.
+Mercury’s symbol is Hg

 I keep hearing that mercury is “natural”– so how can it be bad for us?

-Unlike some heavy elements, such as zinc and copper, mercury has no biological use.
+A: Unlike some heavy elements, such as zinc and copper, mercury has no biological function.
 Each and every atom of mercury is toxic.
-All living cells have to deploy complex mechanisms to protect themselves against it and when the protective mechanisms fail, results are dramatic.
+All living cells have to deploy complex mechanisms to protect themselves against it and when the protective mechanisms fail, the results can be dramatic.

-Next time a politician tells you that mercury can’t be bad for you because it is natural, remember, nature is full of toxic chemical elements.
-Remind that person about aluminum, arsenic, barium, cadmium, and lead–just for starters.
+Nature is full of toxic chemical elements: aluminum, arsenic, barium, cadmium, and lead–just for starters.